Dealing with Fear

-- One approach to handle fear would be first to determine whether the fear comes from a threat which is real.
-For eg. If crossing the street at the traffic lights is a real threat then it should not be attempted.
+- One approach to handling fear would be first, to determine whether the fear comes from a threat which is real or perceived.
+For e. g.
+If crossing the street at the traffic lights is a real threat then it should not be attempted.
 That out of the way, the next step is to identify or uncover the perceived threat or danger and confront it once and for all.
 This can certainly be difficult and may call for considerable determination, effort and perseverance, but whoever said that victory comes easily?

 - Another approach would be to develop a new mindset towards fear; to embrace the situations which trigger fear and use them as catalysts for empowerment.
 This will certainly be daunting initially.
 However, gradually, with each new challenge, one will experience less trepidation until one grows into this new approach to handling fear.

 There are so many fears that suffocate us and prevent us from being what we were truly meant to be .The only way out is to face your fears head on; run towards them rather than away from them and deal with them once and for all.
 At the end, whether you are successful or not you know where you stand in life and you have won victory over your fears.

 Relationships & Friendships